-An immigrant’s permanent residential status is labeled as conditional if it is based on a marriage that is less than two years old.
-According to the United States Citizenship and Immigration Services, you can remove your conditional status of your permanent residency if you:
+An immigrant’s permanent resident status is labeled as conditional if it is based on a marriage that is less than two years old.
+According to the United States Citizenship and Immigration Services, you can remove the conditional status of your permanent residency if you:

 - Are still married to the same U.S. citizen or permanent resident after 2 years.
 You may include your children in your application if they received their conditional-resident status either at the same time or within 90 days as you did;

 - Are a child and, for a valid reason, cannot be included in your parents’ application;

 - Are a widow or widower who entered into your marriage in good faith;

 - Entered into a marriage in good faith, but the marriage ended through divorce or annulment; or

 - Entered into a marriage in good faith, but either you or your child were battered or subjected to extreme hardship by your U.S.-citizen or permanent-resident spouse.